nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 As you see, it sets some variables, the most important being `DOCKER_HOST`, and you see that it matches the `URL` field we saw previously.
 You surely noticed the `export` clauses, and at the end, there is a comment that explains how to use: you need to use `eval` which is a shell's command, used to set / change environment variables.

-So when you have several provisionned hosts, you will switch between them with these `eval $(./docker-machine env <host-name>)` commands, so it's a very simplified procedure.
+So when you have several provisionned hosts, you will switch between them with these `eval $(docker-machine env <host-name>)` commands, so it's a very simplified procedure.
-Always make sure you know which (if any) hosts is active before issuing docker commands, you can check which host is active with `docker-machine active` which returns the name of the active host.
+Always make sure you know which (if any) host is active before issuing docker commands, you can check which host is active with `docker-machine active` which returns the name of the active host.

 ```Bash
 $> eval $(docker-machine env kv-store)